Desktop Schools Popup

 Our school health offices do not stock over-the-counter medications such as ibuprofen, acetaminophen, antacids, and Benadryl for students.

-- Students with chronic health conditions who need over-the-counter medication can provide an unopened, original bottle of the medication to the school nurse, along with signed authorization from the health care provider and parent/guardian.
+• Students with chronic health conditions (e.g. migraines) who may need over-the-counter medication throughout the school year can provide an unopened, original bottle of the medication to the school nurse, along with signed authorization from the health care provider and parent/guardian.